CS4160/Corda-based-Supply-Chain-Visibility-Design/README.md

 Repeat the step 5 if you need to create another new node.

 #### STEP 7:
-After having completed adding new nodes, we should add several TaskrunServer commands manually in the build.gradle file in the clients folder.
+After having completed adding new nodes, we should add several task runNodeNameServer commands manually in the build.gradle file in the clients folder.
 At this step, we will remember the RPC connection address of each new added nodes.
 An example of commands is shown as follows:
 ```
 task runAppleServer(type: JavaExec, dependsOn: jar) {
     classpath = sourceSets.main.runtimeClasspath